 Early diagnosis and treatment can help people who have heart failure live longer, more active lives.
-Treatment for heart failure will depend on the type and stage of heart failure (the severity of the condition).
+Treatment for heart failure depends on the type and severity of the heart failure.

 The goals of treatment for all stages of heart failure include:

-- Treating the condition's underlying cause, such as coronary heart disease (CHD), high blood pressure, or diabetes
+- Treating the condition’s underlying cause, such as coronary heart disease, high blood pressure, or diabetes

 - Reducing symptoms

 - Stopping the heart failure from getting worse